This air fryer cornish hen recipe gives you tender, juicy meat encrusted with perfectly seasoned crispy skin in less than 40 minutes.

 - Let it rest: Let the Cornish hen rest on a cutting board for 5 to 10 minutes after air frying.
 This gives those wonderful meaty juices time to settle, giving you the most moist and tender meat.

-Dry rubs.
-Pat the hen dry with paper towels before seasoning it with blackened seasoning, Cajun spice rub, lemon pepper, Italian seasoning, Greek seasoning, or poultry rub.
+- Change the dry rub: Pat the hen dry with paper towels before seasoning it with blackened seasoning, Cajun spice rub, lemon pepper, Italian seasoning, Greek seasoning, or poultry seasoning.

-To store: Transfer the leftover Cornish hen to an airtight container and store it in the refrigerator for up to 5 days.
+To store: Transfer the leftovers to an airtight container and store it in the refrigerator for up to 5 days.

 To freeze: Once the Cornish hen has cooled to room temperature, place it in a large ziplock bag and freeze for up to 3 months.
 Let it thaw in the fridge before reheating.